Christopher Mantis sets Lowell record; Ashton Williamson given limited eligibility

 Williamson is ranked as the No. 3 sophomore in the state by Prep Hoops.
 Last season, he averaged 11.3 points, 5.2 assists, 4.1 rebounds and 2.7 steals per game as a freshman at Calumet.

-According to 21st Century coach Larry Upshaw, he has been granted limited eligibility instead, meaning he can only participate in junior varsity contests.
+According to 21st Century coach Larry Upshaw, instead of full eligibility, Williamson has been granted limited eligibility, meaning he can only participate in junior varsity contests.

 Upshaw emphasized that Williamson's transfer was not for athletic reasons, but rather because of an "educational issue" at Calumet.
 He did not comment any further on Williamson's eligibility status.

-Williamson appeared in a handful of varsity games at Calumet earlier this season, so according to the IHSAA, that means he wouldn't be eligible to play in a varsity contest at 21st Century until after the 2021-22 season, his junior campaign, has already begun.
+Williamson played in a handful of varsity games at Calumet earlier this season so, according to the IHSAA, that means he wouldn't be eligible to compete in a varsity contest at 21st Century until after the 2021-22 season, his junior campaign, has already begun.

 Expanded role